SethMMorton/natsort/README.rst

  - recursively descend into lists of lists
  - control the case-sensitivity
- - use local-aware sorting (please see "Optional Dependencies" below)
  - sort file paths correctly
  - allow custom sorting keys
  - exposes a natsort_key generator to pass to list.sort